 1. Have you updated your IT Roadmap?

 An IT Roadmap is your guide to deploying technology in your organization to support company goals.
+As stated above, business models and plans have changed, work from here is here to stay and this will require an adjustment to your IT Roadmap.
 This document is dynamic in that completed items need to come off and new items need to be added.
 The Roadmap should show what initiatives are being undertaken, when they are planned and how they will be accomplished.
 An IT Roadmap should also include budget items to be part of a company’s overall IT budget.

 2. Where is your current technology in its lifecycle?